 - Total Youth Served 114,304,329

 Statistics provided by National Boy Scouts of America – http://www.scouting.org/About/FactSheets/100_years.aspx

 HOW TO OBSERVE #NationalBoyScoutsDay

+With so many Boy Scouts across the nation, celebrate the day.
+Share your experiences and skills.
+Learn more about the Boy Scouts and what they have to offer.
 Share the benefits of Boy Scouts and use #NationalBoyScoutsDay to post on social media.

-February 8 recognizes the anniversary of the date William Dickson Boyce filed the letters of incorporation.
+February 8th recognizes the anniversary of the date William Dickson Boyce filed the letters of incorporation.
 February is also Boy Scout Month.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!